shundhammer/qdirstat/README.md

 ### openSUSE / SUSE Linux Enterprise

-QDirStat packages for openSUSE Tumbleweed / Leap (15.x, 42.x) and SLE (15, 12):
+QDirStat packages for openSUSE Tumbleweed / Leap (15.x, 42.x) and SLE (15, 12)
+(_Notice that Leap 15.3 is wrongly sorted into the SLE category, not openSUSE as it should_):

 - Download page for the [**latest stable release**](https://software.opensuse.org/download/package?project=home:shundhammer:qdirstat-stable&package=qdirstat)